Google Play Developer Console

 - Fill out the Managed Product Details, Price, and Title for this item and then click ‘Save‘.

-- Once saved, activate the IAP item by clicking the ‘– Inactive‘ button and then clicking ‘Activate‘.
+- Once saved, activate the IAP item by clicking the ‘Activate’ button in the bottom right corner when viewing the IAP item.

 You may have noticed that you don’t explicitly set your items as Consumable or Non-Consumable in the Google Play Developer Console.
 This is handled by your app instead through the PurchaseTable and IAP behaviors.